kienquocIT/mis-ui/apps/sales/report/README.md

 ### 1. Basic Setup

-Include the required files in your template:
+Include the required files in your template (example for revenue report):

 ```html
 <!-- Include the filter display area -->